 Then, you pour your liquid filling over top of the hole.
 The most commonly used fillings are either pudding or sweetened condensed milk.

 If you’ve been looking for a poke cake recipe you can’t live without, look no further.
 Not only is this chocolate poke cake amazing, but I also have an entire collection of poke cakes!
 You can browse my post popular poke cake recipes here.

 This light and fluffy, homemade chocolate cake is soaked in chocolate pudding and topped with a homemade whipped cream.

-The oil is mixed with eggs and sugar and beaten until well combined.
+- Mix the wet ingredients: The oil is mixed with eggs and sugar and beaten until well combined.
 Then you add the sour cream, I use light sour cream which helps adds to the moisture and texture of this cake.

-I get a lot of questions about substitutes for the sour cream.
+- Substitute for sour cream: I get a lot of questions about substitutes for the sour cream.
 I would recommend substituting with nonfat Greek yogurt if you do not have sour cream.
 I do not recommend omitting it completely.

-Then the dry ingredients are mixed together with coffee.
-The coffee definitely helps bring out the chocolate flavor in this cake.
+- Substitute for coffee: The coffee definitely helps bring out the chocolate flavor in this cake.
 If you do not want to use coffee, then I suggest using water.

 There are plenty of options you could do to customize this cake such as changing the flavor of pudding or the topping.